Hannankhan203/My-React-Portfolio/README.md

 ## 🚀 Features

 - ⚛️ Built entirely with **React.js (.jsx)**.
+- 🛣️ **React Router DOM** for handling routing between sections of the portfolio.
 - 🎯 Fully **responsive design** for mobile screens.
 - 🌙 **Dark Mode / Light Mode** with a **custom checkbox toggle**.
 - 🧭 **Smooth scrolling navigation** across all sections.